 U.S. and Russia's top diplomats meet for the first time since the Ukraine war began

-U.S. Secretary of State Antony Blinken and his Russian counterpart Sergei Lavrov met briefly on the sidelines of the G-20 foreign ministers meeting in India.
+NEW DELHI, India — U.S. Secretary of State Antony Blinken and his Russian counterpart Sergey Lavrov met briefly on the sidelines of a meeting of the Group of 20 nations in India.
 It's the first face-to-face interaction between the countries' two top diplomats since Russia invaded Ukraine on Feb.
 24, 2022.

-Relations between the two countries have collapsed over that war, with the U.S. slapping thousands of sanctions on Russia, while militarily, economically and diplomatically supporting Ukraine.
+Relations between the United States and Russia have collapsed over that war, with the U.S. slapping thousands of sanctions on Russia, while militarily, economically and diplomatically supporting Ukraine.

 According to a senior State Department official, the meeting lasted less than 10 minutes.
 The official said that Blinken made three points to his Russian counterpart: that U.S. support for Ukraine would continue "for as long as it takes"; that Russia should rejoin the New START nuclear arms control treaty that it recently suspended participation from; and that he pressed Russia to release Paul Whelan, an imprisoned U.S. citizen.